Principles of explanation

 ‘Hitherto I have laid down such principles as have been received by mathematicians, and are confirmed by abundance of experiments.’

 He introduced a new operational definition of mass (1.4), and discussed the metrics of time, space, and inertial motion (3.7).
-He wrought a synthesis of 17th-century physics (7.1), but this did not include Cartesian mechanical philosophy,
+He wrought a synthesis of 17th-century physics (7.1), but he rejected

 Innate force and impressed force

 Mechanists like Descartes and Huygens could only conceive of force as an effect of motion and action by contact.
 Huygens considered a centrifugal acceleration as caused by a uniform circular